straysheep-dev/ansible-configs/build_kali_desktop/README.md

 Deploy a customizable desktop environment for [Kali Linux](https://www.kali.org/get-kali/).

 This is meant to manage all things specific to Kali without getting in the way of more common system settings and services.
 Things such as DNS, logging, additional hardening, HIDS/IPS can (and should) be applied using other roles.
+For example none of these changes prevent you form telling Kali to use unbound or stubby for DNS over TLS to the public web, or even deploying an EDR agent along with auditd for log and event colleciton.

+- Select which tool sets you want specifying the variables in `defaults/main.yml` in your inventory file.
 - Handles tools and packages by using a template task file based on the intended usage, choose and manage the tools in `vars/main.yml` ([see below](#role-variables))
   - Tasks pull from sources such as apt, pip, GitHub repos, GitHub release files, and individual URLs
 - Enables apparmor (including for Firefox)